 It’s no secret that money laundering has become a massive global problem.

-Regulators across the globe have recognized this.
-In response to the situation, they have made great strides in installing anti-money laundering (AML) legislation that aims to prevent money laundering through crypto exchanges and custodian services.
+Regulators across the globe have recognised this.
+In response to the situation, they have made great strides in installing anti-money laundering (AML) legislation to prevent money laundering through crypto exchanges and custodian services.

 These AML measures include KYC crypto protocols that help regulators identify and verify each user.
-It is hoped that taking these actions will discourage the illicit criminal activity that happens on the exchanges.
+Hopefully, these actions will discourage illicit criminal activity on the exchanges.

 AML and KYC Crypto Explained